Be Progressive! Why Progressions are Essential in Aerial and Circus Training

 Simply put, a movement progression is building off of foundational skills to achieve or pursue an advanced state.
 For example, Lulu comes to my aerial silks group class here in New York City.
 She has never taken a silks class in her life.
 I do not allow or encourage her to start with a triple star (duh) – we work on simply standing on the fabric.

 This seems pretty common sense, right?
 Well, I started with an easy one for you.
-How many of you are trying to execute a hip key in the air before mastering in-air inversions?
+How many of you are trying to execute a hip key in the air before getting your in-air inversions?
 Oooooh – I see a lot of hands.
 Dear Danglers, inversions in the air come before hip keys in the air – I’ll bet you’re in bad habit city right now.
 Good luck with that.

-Every single move in circus is built on foundations of proper body positioning, strength, and mental readiness (it’s a thing).
+Every single move in circus is built on foundations of solid body positioning, strength, and mental readiness (it’s a thing).
 Every. single. one.
 Ultimately, a progression map looks a lot like a tree: there’s a solid trunk (inversion in the air), then branches start forming (hip key in the air), and so on, all the way to the fancy leaves at the end (drops from a hip key).
 Trying to bypass those progressions is NOT PRETTY, people!

 • An uphill battle.
 Without the supportive skills, moves higher up the progression tree are f*$king hard.